 - Take Theracurmin one to three times a day

-- Take a combination formula providing glucosamine, MSM, quercitin, hops, turmeric (Glucosamine Support).
-I have created such a formula which is available from HOLFORDirect.
+- Take a combination formula providing glucosamine, MSM, quercetin, hops (Glucosamine Support).
+I have created such a formula and have recently added in Theracurmin – Glucosamine with Theracurmin – available from HOLFORDirect.

 2. J. M. Bjordal, et al., ‘Non-steroidal anti-inflammatory drugs, including cyclo-oxygenase-2 inhibitors, in osteoarthritic knee pain: Meta-analysis of randomised placebo controlled trials’, British Medical Journal, 2004;329(7478):1317